The Magician (1898 film)

-The Magician (Le Magicien; Star Film Catalogue no. 153.) is a 1898 French short black-and-white silent trick film, directed by Georges Méliès, featuring a wizard, a Pierrot and a sculptor in a rapid series of jump cuts.
+The Magician (Le Magicien; Star Film Catalogue no. 153.) is a 1898 French silent trick film directed by Georges Méliès, featuring a wizard, a Pierrot and a sculptor in a rapid series of substitution splices.
 The film is, "another exercise in the art of the jump-cut," according to Michael Brooke of BFI Screenonline, "in the tradition of Georges Méliès' earlier A Nightmare (Le Cauchemar, 1896) and The Haunted Castle (Le Château hanté, 1897)."

 Synopsis

 A wizard conjures a table and a box out of thin air, and then vanishes as he jumps toward the box.
 Pierrot emerges from the box and takes a seat, when suddenly a banquet appears on the table, but it vanishes along with the table and chair before he can eat.
 A man in an Elizabethan doublet taps him on the shoulder and he is transformed into a Renaissance sculptor.
 Lifting a half finished bust onto a pedestal he prepares to set to work on it with a hammer and chisel only for it to come to life and snatch his tools from him.
 He attempts to embrace the sculpture only for it to disappear and reappear in a variety of poses.
 Finally the Elizabethan man reappears to kick him in the rump.